91nunocosta/todolist/README.md

 }
 ```

 In a MonoDB both items can be created in a collection _tasks_ with exactly the same structure they have in the requests.
-If the request body is json, as in this example, it can even be passed to Mongo without any change.
 In this way, the is no need to spend extra time thinking about the DB schema: it is equal to the API schema.
 There may be cases where the mapping can't be one-to-one.
 But many times it can.
 That is the case in the API developed here.

 It's possible to argue that the same could be achieved in relational DB as well.
 The nested `custom_fields` document could be stored as json field.
 But Mongo can query for any field of a nested document (e.g. `status`) as efficiently as for any other non-nested field (e.g `summary`).
 That is not usually the case in a relational DB.